Stateside (restaurant): Reception

 Stateside was Seattle Metropolitan's Restaurant of the Year in 2015.
 The magazine's Allecia Vermillion included the business in a 2021 overview of the best restaurants on Capitol Hill.
 Johnson received a James Beard Foundation Award in the Best Chef: Northwest category in 2019.
 In 2022, Seattle Metropolitan included Stateside in a 2022 list of the city's 100 best restaurants, and Vermillion included the business in a list of the city's best Vietnamese restaurants.
-Gabe Guarente, Mark Van Streefkerk, and Jade Yamazaki Stewart included Stateside in Eater Seattles 2022 list of 25 "essential" restaurants on Capitol Hill.
+Gabe Guarantee, Mark Van Streefkerk, and Jade Yamazaki Stewart included Stateside in Eater Seattles 2022 list of 25 "essential" restaurants on Capitol Hill.
 Stateside was also included in the website's 2025 overview of the best restaurants on Capitol Hill.

 Condé Nast Traveler described Stateside as "a serious restaurant that doesn't act like one".
 The Stranger included Stateside in a 2017 overview of Seattle's best Vietnamese restaurants and said, "One of the best restaurants in Seattle, Stateside is consistently great, wearing its Vietnamese-French mash-up on its sleeve.
 The crispy duck fresh rolls are divine, the master stock crispy chicken rivals any other fried chicken in town (yes, Skillet, looking at you), and the tamarind beef and kohlrabi salad is a surprisingly delicate and interesting take on a dish you've had a million times and were unimpressed with."